SysBioInra/RBApy/README.rst

     pip install rbapy
     ```

-    Optionally, install GLPK by installing RBApy with the ``cplex`` option.
+    Optionally, also install CPLEX by installing RBApy with the ``cplex`` option.
 Note, this requires a CPLEX license.:

     ```
     pip install rbapy[cplex]
     ```

-    Optionally, install GLPK by installing RBApy with the ``swiglpk`` option.
+    Optionally, also install GLPK by installing RBApy with the ``swiglpk`` option.
 Note, this requires ``libglpk-dev``.:

     ```
     pip install rbapy[swiglpk]
     ```

-    Optionally, install Gurobi by installing RBApy with the ``gurobi`` option.
+    Optionally, also install Gurobi by installing RBApy with the ``gurobi`` option.
 Note, this requires a Gurobi license.:

     ```
     pip install rbapy[gurobi]